Advection Equation

 Eulerian Formulation

-\[\begin{equation} \frac{\partial T}{\partial t} = - \vec{v} \cdot \nabla{T}, \end{equation}\]
+\[\begin{equation} \frac{\partial T}{\partial t} = - v_i \frac{\partial{T}}{\partial{x_i}}, \end{equation}\]

-where $\vec{v}$ is the velocity vector and $T$ is the temperature field.
-Eulerian formulations are solved on a fixed grid using schemes that aim to balance accuracy, stability, and computational efficiency.
-GeoModBox.jl
+Eulerian formulations are solved on a fixed numerical grid using discretization schemes designed to balance accuracy, stability, and computational efficiency.
+GeoModBox.jl provides several such schemes suitable for a wide range of applications.

 Lagrangian Formulation

-In a moving (Lagrangian) reference frame, which follows individual fluid particles, temperature evolution is described by the material (substantial) derivative:
+In a moving (Lagrangian) reference frame, which follows individual fluid particles, temperature evolution is described by the material (substantial) derivative

 \[\begin{equation} \frac{DT}{Dt}, \end{equation}\]

-which relates to the Eulerian description via:
+which relates to the Eulerian description through

-\[\begin{equation} \frac{DT}{Dt} = \frac{\partial T}{\partial t} + \vec{v} \cdot \nabla{T}. \end{equation}\]
+\[\begin{equation} \frac{DT}{Dt} = \frac{\partial T}{\partial t} + v_j \frac{\partial{T}}{\partial{x_j}}. \end{equation}\]

-In the Lagrangian frame, advection reduces to solving a system of ordinary differential equations (ODEs) for particle trajectories:
+In the Lagrangian frame, advection reduces to solving a system of ordinary differential equations (ODEs) for the particle trajectories:

-\[\begin{equation} \frac{Dx_i}{Dt} = v_i, \end{equation}\]
+\[\begin{equation} \frac{D x_j}{Dt} = v_j, \end{equation}\]

 Discretization Schemes

-includes the following numerical schemes:
+GeoModBox.jl implements the following advection schemes:

-- Upwind
+• Upwind

-- Staggered leapfrog
+• Staggered leapfrog

-- Semi-Lagrangian
+• Semi-Lagrangian

-Passive tracers can be used to advect temperature or phase identifiers.
-When advecting phase IDs, the tracer data must also include material parameters such as viscosity or density.
-These values are interpolated either to centroids or to vertices, depending on the quantity (e.g., viscosity at vertices).
-The tracer or marker-in-cell (MIC) method tracks material properties along particle paths and solves the associated ODE system using standard time integration methods, including:
+Passive tracers can be used to advect temperature or phase identifiers (IDs).
+When advecting phase IDs, tracers must additionally store material properties such as viscosity or density.
+These tracer properties are interpolated either to cell centroids or to vertices, depending on the required quantity (e.g., viscosity evaluated at vertices).

-- Euler method
+• Euler method

-- Runge–Kutta methods
+• Runge–Kutta methods

 Advection Stability Criterion